Facets-cloud/Readme-Documentation/docs/Saas/projects-1/linking-resources-1.md

 2. Select Connect with Other Resources from the dropdown menu.
 3. A modal will open where you can:
    1. Select the resource to link.
-   2. Choose the variables and set their dollar reference values in the value field.
+   2. Choose the variables and set their dollar reference values in the value field.\
-      Start typing with ${ in the input field to see dropdown suggestions for available references.
+      Start typing with $\{ in the input field to see dropdown suggestions for available references.
    3. Confirm your selections and save the changes.

 ### Linking Resources for Ingress: